 Electron transport is an important process in the production of energy in plants and animals.
-When this process is disrupted, the energy cannot be stored for later use, and is simply lost.
+When this process is disrupted, oxidative phosphorylation is inhibited, and energy (ATP) cannot be stored for later use.
 Organochlorine insecticides of the aliphatic type interfere with electron transport, effectively shutting down the target organism's ability to produce energy from its food.